 - Simultaneous submissions are encouraged, but please notify us whether you are submitting your story elsewhere and let us know if it is accepted elsewhere.
 We are not open to reprints at this time, but plan to open up to them in the future, so keep checking back.

-- Submissions for Issue One (June) will be open until April 30, 2018.
-All stories received after April 30 will be considered for Issue Two (December).
+- Submissions for Issue Two (December) will be open until October 31, 2018.
+All stories received after October 31 will be considered for Issue Three (June 2019).

 Formatting your work: